mprov-ng/mprov_control_center/README.md

-Installation is best done by cloning the repository and running `./install_mpcc.sh` as root.
+Installation is best done by downloading (install_mpcc.sh | https://raw.githubusercontent.com/mprov-ng/mprov_control_center/main/install_scripts/install_mpcc.sh) and running it as root.
 This script takes the following arguments:

 - -d: Run as if you were building a docker image, meaning don't run init_mpcc.sh
 - -m: Install the stuff necessary to use a MariaDB backend.